Cabaret Elektronica ::: Alice Travels Beyond Wonderland, an online performance workshop

 Co-hosted by Washington Project for the Arts

-Cabaret Elektronica :: Alice Travels Beyond Wonderland is a live online performance presented by the Third Space Network (3SN).
-This original production honors the late DC art maverick and founder of WPA, Alice Denney, who passed away late last year at the age of 101.
-The work is a poetic rendering of Alice’s rebellious and mischievous spirit, adapted to a 21st-century digital rendering of Lewis Carroll’s Alice in Wonderland.
-The online performance, co-hosted by Washington Project for the Arts (WPA), takes place Sunday, June 9, 5:00pm EDT, streaming on Crowdcast.
+Cabaret Elektronica :: Alice Travels Beyond Wonderland is presented as a live online performance workshop by the Third Space Network (3SN).
+This original music theater production is based on the life of the late DC art maverick and founder of WPA, Alice Denney, who passed away late last year at the age of 101.
+The work is a poetic rendering of Alice’s rebellious and mischievous spirit, adapted to a 21st-century digital reimagining of Lewis Carroll’s Alice in Wonderland.
+Co-hosted by Washington Project for the Arts (WPA), The online performance workshop takes place Saturday, June 29, 5:00pm ET, streaming on Crowdcast.

 Cabaret Elektronica is supported by a Project, Events, and Festivals grant from the DC Commission on the Arts & Humanities.